-Trans Siberian Railway Day 1 is the third leg and first of my Trans Siberian Trek on board the Trans Siberian Railway on train 070Ч is from Moskva Yaroslavskaya Station to Irkutsk.
+Trans Siberian Railway Day 1 on board the 070Ч Moscow to Irkutsk train is the third leg and first of my Trans Siberian Trek on board the Trans Siberian Railway on train 070Ч is from Moskva Yaroslavskaya Station to Irkutsk.
 A distance of 5186 km that should take 3days, 14 hours and 40 minutes to complete.
 Today’s travel is only 600 kms from Moskva Yaroslavskaya to Neya.

 Train 070Ч goes from Moskva Yaroslavskaya Station to Chita, Irkutsk is about 14 hours before the end of its route.